-Scheduling production and marketing activities - from a term project to a new product rollout to a space shuttle launch - can be done efficiently with a Gantt chart, which is a graphical representation of a program schedule.
+Feedback: Scheduling production and marketing activities-from a term project to a new product rollout such as Microsoft Project-can be done efficiently with a Gantt chart, which is a graphical representation of a program schedule.
 See Figure 2-10.